WhosKnee/MagicMenace/README.md

 memory unit of 4 addresses where each address stores a 4 bit wide binary value and SW[10] points to the first, SW[9] points to the second, ... , and SW[7] points to the forth).
 Along with this the letter values stored in the four addresses are shown on HEX3 (first value), HEX2, HEX1, and HEX0 (last value).
-(View Board Mapping image for the visual mapping).
 When the board starts the four HEX's should show A B C D

 Before the Game Starts and after the game ends, HEX7 and HEX6 will show the two digit number 60.